The Exodus Decoded

-The Exodus Decoded is a 2006 documentary film by "investigative archaeologist" and filmmaker Simcha Jacobovici and producer/director James Cameron.
+The Exodus Decoded is a 2006 documentary film by "investigative archaeologist" and filmmaker Simcha Jacobovici and "producer/director" James Cameron.
 It aired on April 16 on The History Channel.
 The documentary proposes naturalistic origins for the plagues of Egypt as described in the Book of Exodus.
+The documentary first aired on Discovery Channel Canada on April 16, 2006.

 Premise

 The documentary deals with The Exodus, the founding story of the Israelites.
 While few mainstream historians would consider the Book of Exodus as a reliable narrative, Cameron and Jacobovici present a speculative question as to whether the events as described, particularly relating to the plagues of Egypt, could be explained naturalistically.
 Central to its thesis is the volcanic eruption of Thera/Santorini.

 A suggested date of 1500 BC is made for the Exodus, during the reign of pharaoh Ahmose I. The "palpable darkness" described as the 9th plague, is hypothetically attributed to the cloud of volcanic ash caused by the Minoan eruption, which is identified as the events described in the Tempest Stele.
 A conjectural limnic eruption in the Nile Delta, similar to that of the Lake Nyos disaster in 1986, is explored as a further source of mass death.

-The documentary first aired on Discovery Channel Canada on April 16, 2006.
+Jacobovici referenced the Lake Nyos disaster to support his theory that the Biblical plagues, including the Nile River turning to “blood”, the mass death of livestock, outbreaks of boils, and the death of the firstborn, may have been caused by environmental effects associated with the Minoan eruption on Santorini around 1600 BCE.
+Jacobovici further proposed that the Exodus may have coincided with the eruption, arguing that related seismic activity could have contributed to events described in the biblical narrative, including the plagues and the parting of the Red Sea.
+He also suggested that the biblical Red Sea may have referred to a freshwater lake near modern-day Ismailia.
+His theories were criticised by archaeologist Manfred Bietak, who stated that the documentary misrepresented his research and argued that there was no archaeological evidence for the existence of the Israelites prior to the Iron Age.